-The ILO has a well-documented set of principles and standards that address the following five key objectives for social security:
+Another important source of research and influence is the ILO, which has a well-documented set of principles and standards that address the following five key objectives for social security:

-- The extension of coverage to all members of the population - Protection against poverty in old-age, during disability, or on death of the wage earner, for all members of the population.

-- Provision of an income, in replacement for earnings lost as a result of voluntary or involuntary retirement, for all those who have contributed - Adjustment of this income to take account of inflation, and at least to some extent, of the general rise in living standards. - Creation of an environment for the development of additional voluntary provisions for retirement income.
+- the extension of coverage to all members of the population; - protection against poverty in old age, due to disability, or for dependents on death of the wage earner, for all members of the population; - provision of an income, in replacement of earnings lost as a result of voluntary or involuntary retirement, for all those who have contributed: - adjustment of this income to take account of inflation and, at least to some extent, of the general rise in living standards; and - creation of an environment for the development of additional voluntary provisions for retirement income.

 The ILO translates these philosophical principles into formal International Labour Standards.
-As an example, the ILO advocates a target minimum level of benefits to provide income replacement in retirement at 40 percent of earnings.
-The focus of the ILO is very much on the primary social objective of providing adequate retirement income.
-Whereas, by contrast, the World Bank's approach is also motivated and influenced by economic policy objectives and broad development goals.
+As an example, it advocates a target minimum level of benefits to provide income replacement in retirement at 40% of earnings.
+The focus of the ILO is very much on the primary social objective of providing adequate retirement income, whereas the World Bank's approach is also motivated and influenced by economic policy objectives and broad development goals.
 In general, for basic social security systems, the ILO favors defined benefit structures and unfunded pay-as-you-go financing arrangements.

-There is one particular topic that I would like to explore with you as a major challenge in the area of social security and pension reform: the gender-related issues affecting women.
-One of the United Nations Millennium Development Goals is to promote gender equality and empower women.
-Many of you will be familiar with the excellent book Lessons from Pension Reform in the Americas by Professor Tapen Sinha and Stephen Kay; two chapters in that book are devoted to this issue; one chapter discusses the gender impact of social security reform in Latin America; the other chapter discusses pension reform and gender inequality.
-This is also an area that we have researched at the American Academy of Actuaries resulting in the publication of an Issue Brief Women and Social Security in June 2007.
-This Issue Brief was related to the United States Social Security system, but many of its findings and conclusions are relevant in a global context.
+One particular topic that represents a significant and major challenge in the area of social security and pension reform concerns the gender-related issues affecting women.
+As previously mentioned, one of the UN's Millennium Development Goals is to promote gender equality and empower women.
+In a recentlypublished book, Lessons from Pension Reform in the Americas by Professor Tapen Sinha and Stephen Kay, two chapters are devoted to this issue; one chapter discusses the gender impact of social security reform in Latin America; the other discusses the broader philosophical aspects of gender inequality in the provision of pensions.
+This is also an area that has been researched at the American Academy of Actuaries, resulting in the publication in June 2007 of an Issue Brief, 'Women and Social Security'; this Issue Brief concerns the United States Social Security system, but many of its findings and conclusions are relevant in a global context.

-In the United States, Social Security provides benefits on a gender-neutral basis.
+US Social Security provides benefits on a gender-neutral basis.
 Benefits are based on an individual's earnings record, employment history, and family composition.
 However, gender-related differences in the United States work environment mean that, in reality, Social Security provides different levels of retirement security for women and men.
-When the current benefit structure was set up, more than seventy years ago, the traditional roles of men in the family as primary wage earners and women as primary child care providers were well established.
+When the current benefit structure was set up, more than 70 years ago, the traditional roles of men in the family as primary wage earners and women as primary child care providers were well established.
 The system provides the highest benefits relative to contributions to married couples with a primary wage earner, presumed to be the husband, and their children.
-As women have taken on increasingly larger roles as heads of families or as primary or co-equal wage earners in their families, situations frequently arise where Social Security provides lower benefits for the same contributions, or requires significantly higher contributions with little, if any, increase in benefits compared to the traditional family.
-Factors that can affect these differences in the benefits women and men receive from Social Security include:
+As women have taken on larger roles, as heads of families or as primary or co-equal wage earners, situations frequently arise where Social Security provides lower benefits for the same contributions, or requires significantly higher contributions with little, if any, increase in benefits compared with the traditional family.
+Factors that can affect these differences in the benefits women and men receive from Social Security include the following: